mdgaziur/wro-team-rickshaw/README.md

 car as the chassis allowed us to get around the issue of not being able to do 3D printing or using CNC to build a custom chassis.
 This has also greatly simplified the development process.

-### The usage of an IMU sensor

-The gyroscope inside the IMU sensor allows us to find out what's the amount of angle the vehicle has turned.
-This helps us to make proper turns around corners.
-Also, it helps us to turn to the opposite side when necessary.

 ## Hardware setup

-Firstly, solder jumper wires with appropriate colors to the buck converter.
+Firstly, solder jumper wires with appropriate colors to the buck converters.
 Female jumper wires are preferred for OUT+ and OUT- and male jumper wires are preferred for IN+ and IN-.

 Then, Make sure you have a decently sized RC car chassis.
-Put the motor driver, the buck converter, the battery, the ultrasonic sensors and a voltage rail on the bottom chassis.
+Put the motor driver, the buck converters, the battery, the ultrasonic sensors and a voltage rail on the bottom chassis.
 You may want to cut out the AAA battery compartment out of the chassis to save space.
 Then put 4 hex extenders or anything tall enough on the four holes where screws were located previous.
 These are located on the 4 corners of the chassis.
 For the second "floor", remove everything from the chassis first.
 Cut out the AAA battery compartment for saving space.
 Make a hole on the chassis.
 This is where we'll route all the cables from the bottom chassis to the top chassis.
-Put the Raspberry PI, Arduino Mega, PI Camera, IMU sensor, and a voltage rail there.
+Put the Raspberry PI, Arduino Mega, PI Camera, and a voltage rail there.
 You may refer to the vehicle pictures for help.
 Before putting the top chassis on top of the extenders, connect everything based on the schematics using jumper wires but do not connect the PI to the buck converter yet.
 Connect the bottom voltage rail to the battery and check whether the lights of the buck converter and the motor driver are turned on or not.
 If they're turned on, everything's good.
 If not, immediately disconnect the battery and check every connection.
 The most common mistake is wrong polarity.
 This can be checked by checking whether any wire has become hot or not.
 If everything's ok, connect the battery and then connect your multimeter to the OUT+ and OUT- pads of the buck converter.
 Slowly turn the screw like thing on the blue part of the buck converter to adjust the output voltage.
 You should stop when your multimeter reads 5V.
 Now connect the buck converter to the Raspberry PI and put the top chassis on top of the bottom chassis.
+Repeat the same for the buck converter for the sonar sensors.

 ## Software setup